Czech Weather Lore

 That’s December the 17th and a very frightening way to say it will be cold outside.

 This is not an exhaustive list!
 If we were to dig a little deeper, we’d easily find more predictions than there are days in a year, and many, many more.
-So, if an old Slavic momma tells you it’s going to rain in verse using a cryptic voice, you’d better start looking for your umbrella.
+So, if an old Slavic mother tells you it’s going to rain in verse using a cryptic voice, you’d better start looking for your umbrella.